Painful Urination in Dogs

 Treating bladder stones depends on where they're located and may include medication, surgery, or a change in diet.
 Treatment may also involve antibiotics if the crystals or stones are the result of an infection.

-There are several reasons for an enlarged prostate in dogs, including tumors, cysts, and infection.
+There are several reasons for an enlarged prostate in dogs, including tumors, cysts, enlargement because of hormones in dogs that have not been neutered, and infection.

 Symptoms of prostate problems may include straining to urinate, blood in the urine, and incontinence.
 If the enlargement is caused by infection, signs may also involve drinking more water and needing to urinate more often.
 Treating an enlarged prostate depends on its cause.